 Services and information

-Community Operations provides municipal services to unincorporated communities and rural areas throughout the Yukon.
-We oversee the operation and maintenance of community infrastructure and service delivery programs for clean water, sewage, mosquito control, local road works, street lighting and pedestrian bridges, flood and erosion control, recycling and solid waste systems in unincorporated Yukon communities.
-We are also responsible for planning and seeking regulatory approvals for community infrastructure construction and upgrade projects.
+We provide municipal services to unincorporated communities and rural areas in the Yukon, make sure community infrastructure is working and is well-maintained.
+We maintain and provide clean water, sewage, mosquito control, local road works, street lighting, pedestrian bridges, flood and erosion control, solid waste facilities and recycling depots.
+We also plan and seek regulatory approvals to build or upgrade community infrastructure.